SECQUOIA/dsda-gdp/catalytic_distillation/dsda-minlp-cd-column/README.md

 The first (DISTILLATION.gms) generates de MINLP catalytic distillation model.
 It also contains the required information to perform the reformulation with external variables.
-Inputs related to the reformulation (ordered sets, independent binary variables, dependent binary variables and neighborhood) are itroduced in the last part of this code.
+Inputs related to the reformulation (ordered sets, independent binary variables, dependent binary variables and neighborhood) are introduced in the last part of this code.